blakeNaccarato/grade-me380/README.md

 It is good practie to run `update_all_grades.py` once more after finishing grading.
 This will be sure that all reports have the latest grade tallied.
 When finished, you can close all lab reports with `close_all.py`.

-## Workaround for "Call was rejected by callee" bug
+## Workaround for

+If a script isn't working, especially `update_grade.py` via the AutoHotkey shortcut, is most likely caused by the "Call was rejected by callee" bug.
+When invoking the script from the keyboard shortcut, you will not be notified when the action fails, you will just see that the grade is not updated.

 As far as I can tell, this is an unavoidable bug in the way that we're talking to Microsoft Word through the  [`pywin32`](https://github.com/mhammond/pywin32) library.
 A certain open document will be occasionally "infected" with this bug.
-To fix it, you must save and close the affected document, then re-open it.
+If this happens when running the script from a PowerShell prompt, then you'll see the following traceback.

 ```PowerShell
 Traceback (most recent call last):
   <lots of pointless text here>
 pywintypes.com_error: (-2147418111, 'Call was rejected by callee.', None, None)
 ```

+**The workaround:** You must save and close the affected document, then re-open it.